kutaydemiralay/Autonomous-RC-Car/README.md

 ###  Assumptions & Limits
 - Valid for **low to moderate speeds** (linear tire behavior)
 - No advanced tire models (like Pacejka) in the basic version
--No load transfers are assumed for simplicity
+- No load transfers are assumed for simplicity